samytichadou/Auto_Reload_Blender_addon/dev/notes.md

 TODO

 major
-- [ ] when removing image, reload texture
+- [ ] rename images change ui list order and texture won't update

+minor
+- [ ] rename libs change ui list order
+- [ ] user number and fake user for inspectors
-- [ ] fix linked images in inspector
+- [ ] link images should not be able to be deleted (?)
 - [ ] reveal and modify image buttons in uv/image editor and image texture node
+- [ ] size of image preview
+- [ ] direct link to donate
+- [ ] reload vse strips logic
+- [ ] debug lib to reload when linking
+- [ ] reload udim tiles images
+- [ ] important reports
+- [ ] select file in linux explorer when revealing it
-- [ ] user number and fake user for inspectors
+- [ ] check reveal in explorer on mac os

+v2.0.1
-- [ ] packed files bug (missing)
+- [x] packed files images (missing)
+- [x] when removing image, reload texture
 - [x] addon update warning top of the topbar menu
 - [x] fix addon updater

+v2.0.0
 - [x] readme
 - [x] better readbility in ui list (when something has to be reload or missing)
 - [x] preview images